brunomnsilva/JavaFXSmartGraph/README.md

 - Can use different shapes to represent vertices;

-- The appearance of vertices and edges can are determined by a *properties* and a *css stylesheet* files;
+- The default appearance of vertices and edges are determined by a *properties* and a *css stylesheet* files;

 - Can use *annotations* and *providers* to change some properties at runtime, e.g., shape and size of vertices;